 A portion of our technologies incorporates open source software, and we expect to continue to incorporate open source software into our platform in the future.
 Few of the licenses applicable to open source software have been interpreted by courts, and their application to the open source software integrated into our proprietary technology platform may be uncertain.
 If we fail to comply with these licenses, then pursuant to the terms of these licenses, we may be subject to certain requirements, including requirements that we make available the source code for our software that incorporates the open source software.
 We cannot assure you that we have not incorporated open source software in our software in a manner that is inconsistent with the terms of the applicable licenses or our current policies and procedures.
-If an author or other third party that distributes such open source software to allege that we had not complied with the conditions of one or more of these licenses, we could incur significant legal expenses defending against such allegations.
-Litigation could be costly for us to defend, have a negative effect on our operating results and financial condition or require us to devote additional research and development resources to change our technology platform.
+If an author or other third party that distributes such open source software were to allege that we had not complied with the conditions of one or more of these licenses, we could incur significant legal expenses additional research and development resources to change our technology platform.